 3) The Cross

 This led me to reevaluate all my relationships.
 It has strengthened my marriage, called me to social justice, and challenged me to seek the guidance of the Spirit in rereading Scripture with Jesus as my center.
-More than anything else, it has challenged me to seek to move all ideas, arguments discussions, and dialogue away from ideologies and antagonism, which only seek power and strife, and expose them to the crucible of the cross in which everything is exposed and our true calling, our identity as the image bearers of God is renewed.
+More than anything else, it has challenged me to seek to move all ideas, arguments discussions, and dialogue away from antagonism, struggles for power and strife, and subject them to the crucible of the cross in which everything is exposed and our true calling, our identity as the image bearers of God is renewed.

 I hope this reflection helps you to see my heart, to provide a paradigm for reading and engagement.
 Most of all, I hope it demonstrates Christ in all I do and say.